dww100/nc3rs-r-tutorial/docs/basic_graphing.md

 ## Box plot

-A slightly more complicated graph is the box plot.
+An example of a slightly more complicated graph available in base graphing is the box plot.

 `> boxplot(has_age$Fare ~ has_age$Survived, xlab='Survived?', ylab='Fare')`